dnsimple/dnsimple-support/content/articles/setting-up-accounts-for-clients.markdown

 ## Creating a separate account for your client

 First, you must add another account to your user profile by taking the [following steps](/articles/account-multi/#creating-a-separate-account).
+It is important that you do not use an email address that your client will use to login, but rather a group email to which notifications about the account should be addressed.

 ## Inviting your client to DNSimple